 Over the course of its long history, Lithuania has repeatedly been at a turbulent crossroads.
+However, this never stopped the creativity of Lithuanian artists.
 Every war, period of turmoil or occupation has left blank walls, with numerous works of art looted, nationalised, stolen or transported to other countries.
 If not for those events, the artistic treasures accumulated in our country would be no poorer than those one can see in the world’s largest museums today.
 However, the past cannot be altered – and today, we are proud of the fact that the surnames of Lithuanian artists ring out loud and clear in global contemporary art spaces.

 An artist who analyses the human body with anatomical accuracy; a surrealist who often uses his own image in his paintings; a man who spends hours on end working on his paintings, honing every detail with incredible precision.
 His works are ironic and self-deprecating, provocative, critical of society’s norms and flaws, repulsive or luxurious – and the stories they tell are frightful or filled with laughter.